-Eric Morse, executive director of the Morrissette Institute, said many university-based programs focus primarily on startups.
+Eric Morse, executive director of Morrissette Entrepreneurship, said many university-based programs focus primarily on startups.

 “What sets us apart is that we’re focused on more than just the startup,” said Morse.
 “We help entrepreneurs grow and achieve their goals at every stage of their entrepreneurship journey, however they define success.”

 Morse said with more students building social and environmental enterprises, the Institute will provide a suite of specific programming for these organizations, and for family businesses, early-, mid- and late-stage businesses, and high-growth companies that create jobs and innovation in Canada.

 Simone Godbout, HBA ’20, and her team created Marlow, the first lubricated tampon kit delivered directly to consumers on a subscription basis.
 She said this gift will give students from other faculties access to resources and enable them to bring unique perspectives to societal problems.

 “It’s been so beneficial to have conversations with peers in other faculties because they have such a different lens on our business.
 Their ideas and perspectives have helped us identify new opportunities, and it’s awesome that we can create more of these conversations through this gift.”

 Kinesiology student entrepreneurs Sucheta Khurana and Gurveer Bahia see Morrissette Entrepreneurship as an opportunity for students to bring their entrepreneurial dreams to life.